 The supplier vs distributor relationship in building and construction is at a tipping point.

 The rise of Amazon has meant customers can buy building materials and fittings direct from the manufacturer, freezing out the middleman.
-That’s led to quite a bit of bad blood, with distributors feeling betrayed by suppliers they’d invested time and money in.
+That’s led to quite a bit of bad blood, with construction material distributors feeling betrayed by suppliers they’d invested time and money in.

 For their part, manufacturers are finding e-commerce isn’t the path to riches that it might have seemed.
 With nothing much to differentiate them from competitors, they usually end up in a price war to win the sale.
 In an industry where margins are already wafer-thin, that’s not ideal.

 The customer loses out too, with no one to help them choose the right products, advise on their best use, or deliver the required materials to the right place at the right time.
 The goods may be cheaper, but the time, add-on costs and risk are all higher.

 That’s not how collaboration supposed to work